 The NLSIU Principles of Conduct 2002 state that the consumption or possession of alcohol, drugs, narcotics/psychotropic or similar substances is prohibited on the University premises.
 Violation of these principles within the University precincts will invite strict disciplinary action.

-Code of Conduct: Students are requested to read the Code of Conduct.
+Code of Conduct & Disciplinary Committee: Students are requested to read NLSIU’s Principles of Conduct.
+Please visit this page for more information.
 To complain, please write to .

 Ragging: Ragging is strictly banned, attracts serious repercussions from the University administration.
 Please visit this page for more information.
 To complain, please write to .